Ajaberr/HallucinationMitigationHotpotQA/README.md

 ## Team Contributions

-- **Josh Hegstad**: Training and evaluation of Tinker models, analysis thereof
+Joshua wrote the code for training and evaluating the Tinker models and running semantic entropy evaluations, and wrote all analysis thereof.

-- **Farhaan Siddiqui**: Training and evaluation of fine-tuned models (SFT, FCoT, Abstention), dataset generation, reasoning trace analysis
+Farhaan wrote code for training and evaluating the Qwen2.5 finetuned models, including generating the CoT and Abstention datasets and analyzing the reasoning traces.

-- **Ahmed Jaber**: Implementation of Reward Learning (RLVF) training and evaluation pipeline, development of NLI-verifier and abstention classification, analysis of abstention behavior
+Ahmed implemented the Reward Learning (RLVF) training and evaluation pipeline, developed the NLI-verifier and Abstention classification, and analyzed the abstention behavior.

 ## License